themisir/themisir.com/content/posts/memory.md

 |10   |50    |rw   |
 |20   |20    |rwx  |

 To increase address space CPUs like x86_64 use 4 layers of paging where all the pages except the last layer points to a frame containing page table for the next layer.
 So all the virtual address translation will go through all 4 of those layers to finally point to the physical memory frame containing the data we are looking for.
-This all happens implicitly by the CPU and the paging is maintained by the OS kernel.
+This all happens implicitly by the CPU and the paging is maintained by the kernel.

 I'd love to explain memory paging further, however Philipp has done it a lot better than what I could have done, so I would suggest checking [Introduction to Paging](https://os.phil-opp.com/paging-introduction/#paging-on-x86-64) section from his Writing an OS in Rust book.
 Honestly, the book was my first source of the information on some of the concepts I have talked about above.

 This level of abstraction does solve our address space collision issue.
-When a new program is launched, OS kernel usually allocates a new memory page table for the specific program and carefully manages the pages to avoid any collision with the existing pages.
+When a new program is launched, kernel usually allocates a new memory page table for the specific program and carefully manages the pages to avoid any collision with the existing pages.
 From the program perspective it doesn't have to worry with any of those issues.
 It can just start executing operations as usual, jump around, modify memory without worrying about overwriting other program's memory space (unless kernel really messes up with something).

 ## Heap & Stack